 I especially love the hint of sesame in this sauce!
 Again, the process and measurement are in the recipe card below.

-As you already know, you can use any types of seafood ingredients for this dish.
+As you already know, you can use any type of seafood ingredients for this dish.
 Some might find it too much freedom of choice.
 So, I will list all the ingredients I had for inspiration!

-In a general sense, the term oyakodon means “parent and child rice bowl” and it usually refers to chicken and egg donburi.
-However, technically this variation of kaisendon can also be called oyakodon as it contains salmon and salmon eggs.
-This is one of the most popular variations in Japan and it tastes great!
+In a general sense, the term oyakodon means “parent and child rice bowl,” and it usually refers to chicken and egg donburi.
+However, technically, this variation of kaisendon can also be called oyakodon as it contains salmon and salmon eggs.
+This is one of the most popular variations in Japan, and it tastes great!
 I used beautiful Norwegian salmon topped with shiso leaves and wasabi.

 Classic